-Through a strategy and intelligence-led approach, the ABF focuses its capability into operational and tactical responsibilities.
+Through an intel-informed approach, the ABF focuses its capability into operational and tactical responsibilities.
 This positions the ABF as a global leader in border enforcement to protect our borders and ensure our customs and border processes can meet today's challenges and future requirements.